kookmin-sw/capstone-2020-5/README.md

  According to AnLab, it takes at least hours and weeks for an expert to analyze a malicious code.
 However, research on automatic analysis tools of malicious code is active, but research and investment of malicious code analysis aids for experts is insufficient.

- The goal of this project is to develop deep learning-based malware analysis aids.
+ The goal of this project is to develop a tool for analyzing malware based on deep learning.
-After receiving the file as input, we will develop software that summarizes the parts that perform malicious behavior between opcode so that we can effectively analyze malicious code with a small number of people.
+ By disassemble after receiving the file as input, we develop software that provides RNN-based anomaly detection results and CNN-based similarity test results, so that we can effectively analyze malicious code with less manpower.

 ## III 소개 영상 - 계획서 발표